Transferrin Saturation Reference Tool

 • Transferrin — the protein itself, usually reported in mg/dL or g/L. TIBC is derived from transferrin (roughly: TIBC in µg/dL ≈ Transferrin in mg/dL × 1.389, though methods differ).

-When to Repeat
+When to Re-test

 Frequently Asked Questions